dotnet/BenchmarkDotNet/docs/articles/configs/jobs.md

 ### Object style

-You can create own jobs directly from the source code via a cusom config:
+You can create own jobs directly from the source code via a custom config:

 ```cs
 [Config(typeof(Config))]